Chicago's Mighty Beef Sandwich

 Picking Oregon's Best

-Marionberries were first grown in Marion County, Oregon, and are renowned for their intense blackberry flavor.
+Marionberries were first grown in Marion County, Oregon, and are known for their intense blackberry flavor.
 The berry was introduced in the U.S. in Corvallis, Oregon, by G.F.
 Waldo in 1956.
 Annual production has since increased to 33 million pounds, and the berries are sold fresh between July 10 and August.
 10. Frozen berries are available by the bag throughout the rest of the year.

 Starting to Rise in San Francisco